 Hublot is going to sell 100 pieces of its special numbered edition Hublot Big Bang amfAR BANG (Ref.
-301.CI.1170.GR.AMF11) automatic chronograph watch donating some part of the revenue to the US-based amfAR (The Foundation for AIDS Research) nonprofit organization.
+301.CI.1170.GR.AMF11) automatic chronograph donating some part of the revenue to the US-based amfAR (The Foundation for AIDS Research) nonprofit organization.

-Although I (as well as a great deal of other bloggers and journalists who happen to write about watches) grow more and more tired of Hublot’s design language, which seems to degenerate into recombining the same couple of vowels and consonants over and over again, it is always a pleasure to write about a corporate monster doing a good thing.
+Although I (as well as a lot of other bloggers and journalists who happen to write about watches) grow more and more tired of Hublot’s design language, which seems to degenerate into recombining the same couple of vowels and consonants over and over again, it is always a pleasure to write about a corporate monster doing a good thing.

 Its only difference from the rest of the family is that the timepiece features amfAR’s blue-and-orange color scheme.

 On the dial, the partially skeletonized hour and minute hands, all three small hands and even the facetted applied indexes are generously covered with bright blue Superluminova.

 The minute track, as well as the small chapter rings on the chronograph totalizers and the usual “cross-hairs” on the small seconds sub-dial is printed in orange.
 The same color was used to paint the central chronograph hand.

 As you may have already noticed, one of the hour markers here is removed and substituted with the blue and orange amfAR logo at 5 o’clock.

 The other pieces have also received their share of blue and orange touches.